 The Bradley University Psychology Club and Psi Chi routinely host professional, social, and philanthropic activities.
 Psi Chi is the psychology honor society and Bradley’s chapter was recently recognized as the best chapter in the nation by winning the Psi Chi/Ruth Hubbard Cousins National Chapter Award.

 The psychology department at Bradley offers an Honors Research program funded by the Daniel J. Elias Endowment Fund.
 Participants have excelled in national research competitions.

-Students can earn course credit by working with children, adolescents, and adults in applied settings (e.g., hospitals, substance abuse treatment centers).
+Students can earn course credit by working with children, adolescents, and adults in applied settings such as hospitals and substance abuse treatment centers.
 Psychology students also earn course credit through opportunities in forensic and business settings.

 Bradley Psychology graduates enjoy an excellent placement rate in jobs and graduate schools.
 Recent graduates have been accepted into competitive graduate programs at the University of Chicago, the University of Minnesota, the University of Wisconsin, Washington University and many others.
 Bradley psychology graduates include:

 - Clinical Director, Child Psychiatry, Massachusetts General Hospital

 - Former Director of Naval Criminal Investigative Service (NCIS)